The backcountry environment has changed dramatically in the last 10 years.

 Since Goroma began operating on New Year's Day in 2015, gates have been installed at the entrances to the backcountry and staff have been stationed there

-As a result, we closed the gate and put the rope back in the following year.
-But customers still kept going in.
-At the time, people were just slipping through the ropes on their own to get in."
+As a result, we closed the gate and went back to using ropes the following year.
+Even then, customers kept coming in.
+At the time, everyone was just sneaking through the gaps in the ropes."

 Perhaps in light of this situation, since 2013 it has been made mandatory to submit a mountain climbing report when entering the backcountry, and to contact the office upon returning from the mountain

-"Even so, there were still a lot of accidents in the backcountry in 2014, some fatal.
-This made the media aware of the dangers and accidents in the backcountry, and whenever someone got lost skiing in the mountains, the TV stations would follow up and make a fuss about it, making it into the news.
+"Even so, 2014 saw a huge number of backcountry accidents, including fatalities.
+That's when the media started to become aware of the dangers and accidents in the backcountry, and whenever there was a skier getting lost in the mountains, TV stations would always chase after it, make a big fuss, and it would become news.
 It

-was a time when we were facing headwinds, but the deputy chief of Minamiuonuma Police Station at the time was very supportive, saying, 'It's easy to stop, but let's discuss whether we can do something about it.'
-So we held repeated discussions with the relevant parties, came up with various ideas, and came up with the current system, where gates are built again and people are stationed there to check who is coming in and out.
-It took about two years, but we finally reached that goal in January 2015."
+was a time when we faced headwinds, but the deputy chief of the Minamiuonuma Police Station at the time was very supportive.
+He said, 'It's easy to give up, but let's discuss if there's any way we can make it work.'
+So we had many discussions with the relevant parties, came up with various ideas, and arrived at the current system of rebuilding gates and stationing people to check entry and exit.
+It took about two years, but that was in January 2015."

 Unstoppable evolution

-The following year, with the cooperation of K2 Japan, BCA beacon checkers were installed at the gates, a BCA beacon training area was set up on the slopes, and training sessions on how to use the beacons were also held.
+The following year, with the cooperation of K2 Japan, they introduced BCA beacon checkers at the gates, set up a BCA beacon training area on the slopes, and began holding training sessions to teach how to use the beacons.

 Furthermore, he has promoted a series of safety awareness initiatives, including patrolling the backcountry area, setting up signs to warn people against risks, installing poles and guide ribbons to prevent accidents along the Kagura Peak ridgeline, and starting the rental of TREK TRAK, a GPS device for responding to accidents.
 Kagura's backcountry has steadily expanded and evolved under Nakazawa's guidance

-"Thanks to K2 using Kagura for test rides and events, I was able to get to know many experts, including Yuichiro Miura and Akio Shintani of Niseko (※1), and receive advice and support from them.
+"Thanks to K2 using Kagura for their test rides and events, we were able to get to know various experts, such as Yuichiro Miura and Akio Shintani from Niseko (*1), and receive advice and support from them.

-At first, we started with no gates or anything, and used ropes to keep people from going outside, but everyone was going through the ropes, so we realized we had to do something.
-At the time, customers were slipping through the ropes and entering the backcountry at their own risk.
-But gradually, the awareness of backcountry skiing spread to the general public, and things started to change."
+At first, we started with no gates or anything, and we used ropes to prevent people from going outside, but everyone was crawling under the ropes, so we knew we had to do something.
+Back then, customers were entering the backcountry at their own risk by crawling under the ropes.
+However, gradually, the understanding of backcountry has spread to the general public, and things have changed."

 You should do it more and more